DeD1rk/draft-rpki-nullscheme/draft-doesburg-sidrops-nullscheme.md

 Signed Objects contain an End-Entity (EE) certificate issued by a Certificate Authority (CA).
 This EE certificate usually contains a public key corresponding to a one-time-use key pair, which is used to sign a single CMS signed-data object {{RFC5652}}.
 The practice of using each key pair for only one Signed Object enables the use of a CRL {{RFC5280}} to revoke individual objects.
 However, it means that each Signed Object consists of two signatures and a public key, whereas, intuitively, only one signature should be needed to bind the object to its issuer.

-The Null Scheme is _not_ an actual digital signature algorithm, or even a One-Time Signature (OTS) <!-- TODO: reference  --> scheme: it requires the (single) message to be signed to be known before the public key can be generated.
+The Null Scheme is _not_ an actual digital signature algorithm, or even a One-Time Signature {{OTS}}: it requires the (single) message to be signed to be known before the public key can be generated.

 Essentially, the Null Scheme works as follows: